josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🧿_Watch_The_Watchers/⚖️_landlord_remedies_for_covert_surveillance_abuse.md

 ⚖️ 👻 🕯️ 🧿 — This node belongs in the gothic register of property, power, and unseen observation.
 Hidden rooms, brooding estates, and landlords who shift between guardians and threats recall *Jane Eyre* and *Wuthering Heights*.
 The estate as psychological trap (*Rebecca*), the watcher whose gaze may be spectral (*The Turn of the Screw*), and litigation as endless surveillance (*Bleak House*) all echo through this terrain.
+Beyond the gothic, films like *The Lives of Others* show how domestic space becomes a stage for surveillance, while documentaries like *Dirty Money* reveal property itself as a compromised financial and reputational asset.

 Civil remedies here are not just legal instruments — they are constellations of haunting, where tenancy and trespass blur with the gothic imagination.
-Literary constellations of surveillance-as-haunting tie civil remedies to spectral trespass.
 <!--Not my landlords; I'm just thinking on the theme.
 It's art.-->
 ---